Company formation in Serbia – 18 most important questions

 Almost inevitably, many questions arise when founding a company.
 This problem is faced by both domestic investors and foreign companies that want to establish a company in Serbia.
 Practice has shown that the whole process of set up of a company can be significantly accelerated if you have a ready answer to each possible “What if” situation.

-The basic forms of companies according to the Law of companies can be:
+The basic legal forms of companies in Serbia according to the Law of companies can be:

 A limited liability company is the most common option chosen when founding a company, since it best suits different types of activities and business in Serbia.